 The Tanabata Festival in Anjo city is another excellent Star Festival close to Nagoya.
 Held over 3 days at the beginning of August each year and attracting more than one million visitors.
 The festival has music and dance performances, parades, local idols, and even its own mascot, a wish fairy called KI-BO-.

-The Anjo Tanabata Festival was supposed to be held from August 7. to 9.
-2020 but has been canceled due to COVID-19.
-The next festival will be held from August 6. to 8.
-2021.
+The Anjo Tanabata Festival was supposed to be held from August 6. to 8.
+2021 but has been canceled due to COVID-19.

 Nakagawa Goldfish Festival